prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Response:**

   :status 200 OK:
-    The deposit has been executed by the mint and we have a wire transfer identifier.
+    The deposit has been executed by the exchange and we have a wire transfer identifier.
     The response body is a `WtidResponse`_ object.
   :status 202 Accepted:
     The deposit request has been accepted for processing, but was not yet executed.
-Hence the mint does not yet have a wire transfer identifier.
+Hence the exchange does not yet have a wire transfer identifier.
 The merchant should come back later and ask again.
     The response body is a `WtidAcceptedResponse`_.
   :status 401 Unauthorized: The signature is invalid.
-  :status 404 Not Found: The deposit operation is unknown to the mint
+  :status 404 Not Found: The deposit operation is unknown to the exchange

   **Details:**